-To address this gap, this paper reports findings from a lab experiment aimed at generating some of the first causal evidence on the relative effectiveness of conceptually-focused versus practice-based teacher education pedagogies.
+To address this gap, this paper reports findings from a lab experiment aimed at generating some of the first causal evidence on the relative effectiveness of practice-based teacher education pedagogies.
+Our overall goal as researchers is to investigate the effectiveness of practice-based pedagogies as enacted in teacher preparation programs.
+However, given the paucity of causal research on the topic, we chose to first undertake a lab experiment to test whether there was an empirical warrant for larger and more ecologically valid studies, similar to how rigorous causal evidence accretes in other subfields (e.g., Borko, 2004).
 We randomly assigned 185 college undergraduates to experience one of three one-hour interventions, all aimed at developing their skills in eliciting and responding to student thinking within the context of elementary math instruction.
-These three interventions reflected common forms of conceptually-focused and practice-based pedagogies currently used in the field.
-The conceptually-focused intervention involved reading and discussing research on teaching, followed by further reflection and discussion.
-The practicebased intervention involved decomposing a video of expert teaching, and then approximating practice with peers and a teacher educator.
-The mixed-condition intervention involved reading and discussing research on teaching, followed by decomposing a video of expert teaching.
+These three interventions variously combined distillations of common pedagogies currently used in the field.
+The traditional pedagogies intervention involved reading and discussing research on teaching, followed by reflecting on personal experiences of teaching.
+The practice-based pedagogies intervention involved decomposing a video of expert teaching, and then approximating practice with peers and a teacher educator.
+The mixed pedagogies intervention involved reading and discussing research on teaching, followed by decomposing a video of expert teaching.

 We find significant and large positive effects of the practice-based and mixed conditions on eliciting and responding to student thinking as demonstrated through a written assessment and a short teaching episode.
-Notably, we find that only the practice-based condition improved participants' responsiveness on a teaching task that was distinct from the one featured in the intervention.
-These findings provide causal evidence of the relative effectiveness of practice-based teacher education pedagogies in developing complex teaching practices.
-Together, they contribute to developing a more rigorous evidence base that can help policymakers and teacher educators design effective teacher preparation at scale.
+Notably, we find that only the practice-based condition improved participants' responsiveness on a teaching task that was proximal but distinct from the one featured in the intervention.
+These findings provide lab-based causal evidence of the relative effectiveness of practice-based teacher education pedagogies in developing complex teaching practices, validating the potential value for further studies that investigate underlying mechanisms and test for ecological validity.
+We posit this as a first step to developing a more rigorous evidence base that can help policymakers and teacher educators design effective teacher preparation at scale.